terrorizer1980/plugins_task/src/main/resources/Documentation/task.md

 not output anything.
 This switch is particularly useful in combination with the **\-\-@PLUGIN@\-\-preview** switch.

+**\-\-@PLUGIN@\-\-task\-\-evaluation-time**

+This switch is meant as a debug switch to evaluate task performance.
+This switch outputs an elapsed time value on every task indicating how much time it took to evaluate a task and its subtasks.

 When tasks are appended to changes, they will have a "task" section under the plugins section like below: